 Sloppy Joe Casserole Freezer Meal

 You can make this meal in one pot and one casserole baking dish instead of dirtying a bunch of dishes, which is certainly convenient if you hate doing dishes (#momlife, ha!).
-My favorite thing about this large family meal, other than its great taste and convenience, is that I can eat it with a fork instead of using my hands, so it is not nearly as messy.
+My favorite thing about this large family dinner, other than its great taste and convenience as a tasty freezer meal, is that I can eat it with a fork instead of using my hands, so it is not nearly as messy.
 If you want a dish that is kid-approved and easy enough to make with minimal ingredients, you have to try this Sloppy Joe Casserole.

 What to Add to Your Sloppy Joe Casserole